christopher-gomez/twitter-bot-manager/README.md

 Here's a small step-by-step to get a simple bot up and running.

-### Twitter
+#### Step 1: Twitter

 1. Ensure you have a [Twitter Developer Account](https://developer.twitter.com/en/), if you don't, make one, cause this package is useless without it.

 2. Once you're registered as a developer, [create a new app](https://developer.twitter.com/en/apps/create), you'll need the app keys and tokens later.
 If you want your bot to respond to DMs, ensure your app has Read, Write, and Direct Messages permissions.

-3. Create a [Dev Environment](https://developer.twitter.com/en/account/environments) for the app you just created using the Account Activity API/Sandbox option at the bottom of that page.
-Ensure the environment is labeled 'dev'.
+3. Create a [Dev Environment](https://developer.twitter.com/en/account/environments) for the app you just created using the Account Activity API/Sandbox option at the bottom of that page. **Ensure the environment is labeled 'dev'.**

-### Node
+#### Step 2: Node

 1. Create and initiate a new Node project, follow the npm prompts.
 ```sh